 All you need to do is cut the thyme into small sprigs, then them in a single layer between two sheets of parchment, and leave them undisturbed until the leaves have dried out.

 It is important that the air can circulate while the thyme is drying, so don’t cover it with anything other than the parchment paper.

 When the thyme has been spread on the drying paper, it needs to be placed in a warmish dry location until the water is gone from the leaves.

 2. Drying Thyme by hanging bunches

-If you have a lot of thyme to dry, and a lot of time to dry (sorry), then hanging it in bunches is a good technique to use.
+If you have a lot of thyme to dry, then hanging it in bunches may be a better technique to use.

 You will probably find that it takes a little longer to dry the thyme using this method, but if you have more than one tray’s worth of thyme to dry, then using the method above isn’t really practical for most of us.